dirakx1/MoneyOnTangle/README.md

 * IOTA ledger
-* Interaction api : considerations, microservice oriented arquitecture on k8s (GCP).
+* Interaction api : considerations, microservice oriented arquitecture on k8s (GCP or AWS).
 * Clients can be any IOT devices.